 Step 1: Identify your customer segments

 Also called buyer personas, these are composite profiles of real people (or members) who buy what you’re selling.
 Adele Revella is the undisputed queen of all things buyer persona and she offers free templates to help you create your own.
-She is also author of the de facto ebook on Buyer Personas.
 But before you get started clicking on these fantastic resources, keep in mind that it is critical to execute buyer personas well.
 Please do some homework before you act.

-Once you are done, you are going to have 4-6 buyer personas, complete with photos, names, pain points, needs, job titles, and more details about their environment.
+Once you are done, you might have 4-6 buyer personas – or you might just be surprised to end up with just one – complete with names, pain points, needs, job titles, and more details about their environment.
+But, the only details that you will need are those that are relevant.
+Keep in mind that each persona calls for a unique marketing approach.
+And, indeed, it might be interesting to learn that you have a 62-year old male customer as well as a 21-year old female, but if you wouldn’t market to them differently then they are represented by one persona.
 Some organizations, like associations might have more than 6, but I challenge you to look for where your segments’ interests align so that you can efficiently develop content assets that serve multiple segments as one buyer persona, whenever possible.

 Step 2: Identify the Short-Term Business Goals of Your Organization